 What is Telemedicine?

 Telemedicine is a virtual consultation with a physician that provides access to evaluation and treatment for patients in remote areas.
-Many small, rural hospitals lack specialists in various disciplines, and telemedicine allows much of the needed care to be delivered through the use of simple applications that are very similar to FaceTime or Skype with extra precautions built in to maintain privacy.
+Many small, rural hospitals lack specialists in various disciplines, and telemedicine allows much of the needed care to be delivered through the use of simple applications that are similar to FaceTime or Skype with extra precautions built in to maintain privacy.

 Telemedicine programs facilitate access to expertise across multiple specialties.
 This technology is not limited to the emergency room or even acute care.
 We can utilize telemedicine to connect with patients who live far away or are too ill to travel.
-WVU Medicine currently serves several counties in West Virginia and one in western Maryland with plans on the horizon to increase our partnerships throughout the region.
+WVU Medicine currently serves several counties in West Virginia and one in western Maryland with plans to increase our partnerships throughout the region.

 Services available by telemedicine